Dáil votes down proposal to question Barry Cowen

 However, Mr Martin said that the record is “not quite as portrayed”.

-The Taoiseach told the Dáil during Leader's Questions that Mr Cowen had brought the record to him this morning.
+Taoiseach Micheál Martin told the Dáil during Leader's Questions that Mr Cowen brought the record to him this morning.